 - Change your furnace filter and check the efficiency of the HVAC system.
 Make sure your humidifier is operating correctly.
 Flip your cooling ducts to the heat position and check ducts for debris and dust.
 Call a professional once a year for the furnace inspection.
 According to Realtytimes.com, if you have “A particularly cold room in your well heated home,” there may be a leak.
 “With the heat on, every room in your house should be warm.
 If one room is cold, there may be leaks or holes in your insulation.”

 - Conduct an Energy Audit.
 The United States Department of Energy suggests tips and best practices to determine where in your house that you are losing energy and money.

 - Visually inspect your roof.
 In the Kansas City area, many have Cedar Shakes.
 These roofs need inspection at least every two years and repair as needed.
 Check for missing shingles and inspect the ridge line.
-This type of repair work is an art, so please be sure to find a Kansas City roofing company who will repair your roof correctly.
+This type of repair work is an art, so please be sure to find a local Kansas or Missouri roofing company who will repair your roof correctly.
 Roofing companies make the most money by selling you a new roof, which, in the case of Shake shingles need not be the case if you pay attention to the condition of them.

 - Chimney cleaning and maintenance.
 Hire a chimney sweep before you light your fireplace for the first time when you move into a home.
 After that, follow a regular inspection schedule, especially if you use it consistently through out the winter.
 There are problems that can be avoided by noticing moisture leaks, deterioration, damage, cracks, or obstructions.
 A leak can be deadly if fire is able to penetrate outside of the flue.